trafalga00/SQL_Financial_Analysis_practice_03_2026/README.md

 U.S. e-commerce retailer.
 This project demonstrates SQL querying skills using a multi-table relational dataset.

+## Practice Project
+This is a self-study project using fictional data, created for the purpose of learning and demonstrating SQL skills.

 ## Dataset
 - nexus_orders.csv — 1,500 transactions (2022–2024)
 - nexus_customers.csv — 200 customers across 15 U.S. states